Paliago/obsync/IDEA.md

 -   [ ] **Status Indicator:** Add a small status icon in the Obsidian status bar to show sync status (e.g., "Connected," "Syncing," "Offline," "Conflict").
 -   [ ] **Security Review:** Ensure your Lambda functions have the minimum necessary IAM permissions (e.g., only access to their specific S3 paths and DynamoDB tables).
 -   [ ] **Documentation:** Write a clear `README.md` explaining how to deploy the backend and install/configure the plugin.

+- [ ] add ttl on ddb object which triggers a stream which removes the file from s3 finally
+- [ ] auth the whole way so noone else can see your files